⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 • All main docs default to team access

-• All dianomi pages default to client:dianomi access
+• All acme pages default to brand:acme access

-• All client-template pages default to client:client-template access
+• All brand-template pages default to brand:brand-template access

 • Any page can override its folder default with an explicit access: in its own frontmatter